leifbr/f5certlabs/docs/class2/module12/module12.rst

 The answer to life, the universe and everything:  42

-The answers to the lab questions, up next.
+The answers to the lab questions are below:

 .. toctree::
    :maxdepth: 1